learn-co-curriculum/dsc-introduction-to-numpy/README.md

 print("2.
 WITH NumPy:", np_nyc_avg_temps_c)
 ```

-    1. Without NumPy: [3.8888888888888893, 5.555555555555555, 10.0, 16.666666666666668, 22.22222222222222, 26.666666666666668, 29.444444444444446, 28.88888888888889, 24.444444444444446, 18.333333333333336, 12.222222222222223, 6.666666666666667]
-    2. WITH NumPy: [ 3.88888889  5.55555556 10.
-16.66666667 22.22222222 26.66666667
-     29.44444444 28.88888889 24.44444444 18.33333333 12.22222222  6.66666667]

 Woah!
-Okay, we can see that in the first example, without NumPy, it took us **thirteen (13)** lines of code to accomplish the conversion from farenheight to celsius.
+Okay, we can see that in the first example, without NumPy, it took us **thirteen (13)** lines of code to accomplish the conversion from fahrenheit to celsius.
 With a NumPy array, we condensed that operation to **two (2)** lines of code.

 Let's break this down.
 Essentially the problem was to operate on each number in the list of NYC average monthly temperatures.
-The operation was to convert the number in farenheight to celsius.
-To do this, without NumPy, we must access each value from the nyc_avg_temps_f list separately, use the value to convert it to celsius, and assign the converted value to the nyc_avg_temps_c list. *With* NumPy, we just need to use the variable name for the list, as if it were a single element, within the operation.
+The operation was to convert the number in fahrenheit to celsius.
+To do this, without NumPy, we must access each value from the `nyc_avg_temps_f` list separately, use the value to convert it to celsius, and assign the converted value to the `nyc_avg_temps_c` list. *With* NumPy, we just need to use the variable name for the list, as if it were a single element, within the operation.
 NumPy then quickly performs the operation on each element and returns a **new** array.

 Don't worry too much about how this is implemented behind the scenes.
 The key takeaway is that when we have large datasets that we want to operate on, NumPy can usually greatly simplify our code as well as make it more performant, which we will learn about later!

 ## Performance Benefits of a NumPy Array

 Another benefit to NumPy arrays, as we mentioned earlier, is that they use less memory and are therefore make it easier for us to perform operations on them.
 However, this performance benefit is only really noticed when dealing with very large datasets.
-So, for now, the performace benefits of NumPy are purely educational, and we do not need to worry about them just yet.
+So, for now, the performance benefits of NumPy are purely educational, and we do not need to worry about them just yet.

 Let's take a look at an example.
 We will perform a simple operation two sets of data.
 One is a regular list and the other is a NumPy array.
 Don't worry about the code.
 We are only focusing on the time difference between how long it takes us to perform the same operation with and without NumPy.